Employment Verification and Background Checks

 Criminal History Investigation

 A criminal conviction is not an automatic bar to employment.
-The university will consider the recency, severity, frequency, and nature of a conviction, as well as its relation to the position in question.
-Other factors may include the candidate's role in the crime, the candidate's actions and activities since the crime, including rehabilitation or retribution, work history, truthfulness and completeness of the candidate's disclosure of convictions, and any other relevant information.
-Human Resource Services shall review any negative results in relation to the position in question and may also consult with necessary personnel as part of that review.
-The Associate Vice President for Human Resource Services, or designee, shall make a recommendation to the hiring department and notify the Executive Vice President and Provost or applicable Vice President.
+The university will consider the recency, severity, frequency, and nature of a conviction, as well as its relevancy to the position.
+Other factors may include the candidate's role in the crime, the candidate's actions and activities since the crime, including rehabilitation or restitution, work history, truthfulness and completeness of the candidate's disclosure of convictions, and any other relevant information.

 Credit History Investigation

-All job postings and announcements for these positions shall state that the selected candidate will be subject to a
+The application website will indicate for covered positions that the selected candidate will be subject to a credit history investigation. top

 Optional Steps